chrisbu/DartJSONP/README.md

-Allow easy JSONP data access without the fuss by injecting and removing a javascript callback function and a dart postmessage handler function
+Allow easy JSONP data access without the fuss by injecting and removing a javascript callback function or Future<Map> and a dart postmessage handler function

-For example:
+For example (with callback):

     var callbackFuncName = "twitterFunction";
     JsonpCallback twitterCallback = new JsonpCallback(callbackFuncName);